bluedynamics/cdk8s-plone-backend/README.md

 - [ ] Start Backend
     - [ ] deployment
+        - [ ] depend on "some" postgres db - which can be provided in different ways
     - [ ] service
     - [ ] pdb
     - [ ] init container running plone-site-create